-Note: although many portable heaters are meant for small rooms, there are some that can work very well in large spaces like this Portable Eco-Smart Space Heater.
+Note: although many portable heaters are meant for small rooms, there are some that can work very well in large spaces.

 Even though there have been recent improvements of the safety measures in heaters which reduces the risk for fire hazards, the general recommendation is to turn off space heaters, including ceramic heaters before you go to sleep.

 Five out of six (or 85 percent) of home heating deaths are attributed to space heaters, according to the National Fire Protection Association, so if you feel yourself nodding off, turn the unit off, unplug it, make sure it’s cool, and then hit the sack.viphomelink.com